-José de los Santos Juncos was a Gabrielino informant to J.P.
+Although he was of Juaneño ancestry (his parents were baptized at Mission San Juan Capistrano), José de los Santos Juncos provided Gabrielino information to J.P.
 Harrington.
-Santos Juncos said that mainland people baptized at Mission San Gabriel were unable to speak with people from Catalina Island.
-Linguists believe that mainland and island groups may have spoken related, but separate, languages.
+Santos Juncos told Harrington that mainland people baptized at Mission San Gabriel were unable to speak with people from Santa Catalina Island.
+Linguists believe that mainland and island groups south of the Chumash spoke related, but separate, dialects of the Gabrielino/Tongva language.

-PLACE OF BIRTH: Los Angeles, Alta California, New Spain
+PLACE OF BIRTH: Los Angeles, Alta California, Mexican Republic

 DATE OF DEATH: February 9, 1921